josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

 many large-scale open-source projects (e.g., $500K/year per sponsor), and the IETF could be getting a lot more money through this source.

-Further, in terms of sponsorship funding, it's not often a cut-and-dry proposition, requiring a larger, more diffuse commitment than a sponsor may originally expect.
-For example, meeting sponsors are also responsible for extra work like printing T-shirts and staging social events, and there is a lot of risk to a meeting sponsor if they get anything wrong (presumably in terms of backlash from the community).
+Further, in terms of sponsorship funding, a participant state that it's not often a cut-and-dry proposition, requiring a larger, more diffuse commitment than a sponsor may originally expect.
+For example, this participant noted that meeting sponsors are also responsible for extra work like printing T-shirts and staging social events, and there is a lot of risk to a meeting sponsor if they get anything wrong (presumably in terms of backlash from the community).
 This aspect of logistics and event programming is an area of expertise that few IETF participants have, so sponsors often have to get their marketing departments involved, for example.
-If sponsors could focus on just securing the money, where someone else would worry about the logistic problems, that would help.
+A commentor said, if sponsors could focus on just securing the money, where someone else would worry about the logistics problems, that would help.

 There were also issues discussed with communication to potential sponsors and funders what they are agreeing to.
-The IETF needs to be able to clearly state what it is asking for, and what the relevance is for the potential sponsor.
-It's unclear now who is responsible for communicating these messages to funding sources.
-It's unclear how this outreach is done and if it is done well, especially for large sponsors.
+A workshop participant felt that the IETF needs to be able to clearly state what it is asking for, and what the relevance is for the potential sponsor.
+One participant stated that it's unclear now who is responsible for communicating these messages to funding sources, Furhter this participant said that it's unclear how this outreach is done and if it is done well, especially for large sponsors.
 One commentor states that it seems like there are two types of organizations the IETF is looking for -- those involved in the Internet ecosystem, and those interested in standards.
-Honing outreach to both of those types of organizations would be helpful.
+This person felt that honing outreach to both of those types of organizations would be helpful.
 Another commentor stated that the same sponsors are asked for support over and over again.
-Further, how are new companies sought out and developed for potential support?
-Outreach appears to be split between the various IASA parties.
+This person further asked about how new companies are sought out and developed for potential support.
+One commentor noted that outreach appears to be split between the various IASA parties.
 A commentor stated that when ISOC is raising funds on behalf of the IETF, its relationship to the IETF needs to be clearly communicated.